oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

-This example provides method to generate a RHEL 7.4 image for use by both VM and BM shapes.
+This example provides a method to generate a RHEL 7.4 image for use by both VM and BM shapes.
 There are several prerequisites for using this process:

 1. You MUST have a valid RedHat account with subscriptions available.
 The TF template needs a